 The Company acts as a holding and financing company within the North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") group of companies and is a non-trading entity.
-The immediate parent company is North West Electricity Networks (Finance) Limited ("NWEN (Finance)").
+The immediate parent company is North West Electricity Networks (Finance) Limited ("NWEN (Finance)"), which is a company limited by shares and incorporated in England, the United Kingdom, under the Companies Act 2006.